spsforks/QB64-Wiki/SELECT-CASE.md

 ## Example(s)

-*Example 1:* SELECT CASE can use literal or variable [STRING](STRING) or numerical values in CASE comparisons:
+SELECT CASE can use literal or variable [STRING](STRING) or numerical values in CASE comparisons:

 ```vb